 When Does Fall Start in Seattle?

-After a balmy summer, the fall in Seattle offers a welcome reprieve.
+After a balmy summer, the fall in Seattle Washington offers a welcome reprieve.
 Locals and visitors alike eagerly await the drop in temperature that comes in September.
 Expect many gorgeous days with highs of 70 degrees well into the month.

-In addition, fall is considered a low season after the peak travel time of summer, so you can often uncover plenty of bargains when it comes to accommodations and activities.
 As the autumn season continues into October, you can predict slightly cooler temperatures of the 60s and relatively dry weather.
 Increases in precipitation will not begin until the latter half of the month.

 Wondering when exactly to plan your autumn excursion?
 If you're hoping to catch the splendor of fall foliage in Seattle, we recommend visiting during October.